nextflow-io/nextflow/docs/operator.md

 ## reduce

 The `reduce` operator applies a function of your choosing to every item emitted by a channel.
-Each time this function is invoked it takes two parameters: firstly the `i-th` emitted item and secondly the result of the previous invocation of the function itself.
-The result is passed on to the next function call, along with the `i+1 th` item, until all the items are processed.
+Each time this function is invoked it takes two parameters: the accumulated value and the *i-th* emitted item.
+The result is passed as the accumulated value to the next function call, along with the *i+1 th* item, until all the items are processed.

 Finally, the `reduce` operator emits the result of the last invocation of your function as the sole output.